 One of these two modems and a router from next section:

-SB6190 – Upgraded future proofed up to 1 Gbps modem.
+SB6190 Price – Upgraded future proofed speeds up to 1 Gbps.

-If you already own a wifi router and just want to save $10 a month and possibly get better speeds / service, just buy one of these approved modems.
+If you already own a wifi router and just want to save $10 a month and possibly get better speeds / service, just buy one of those certified modems.

 - Best Wireless Router